kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

     than the `framework.It()` function
   - adds a comment immediately before the `ConformanceIt()` call that includes all of the required [conformance test comment metadata]
+  - adds the test name to the [conformance.txt] file
 - add the PR to SIG Architecture's [Conformance Test Review board] in the To Triage column